apache/couchdb/src/docs/src/config/csrt.rst

 drastically increasing the data log volume.
-For example, logging only when requests take more than a minute or induce more than 10000 IOQ calls are examples of scenarios where you most likely want to be informed about those significant requests as they're well outside of normal effecient database queries, while constraining total log volume for non-significant requests.
+For example, logging only when requests take more than a minute or induce more than 10000 IOQ calls are examples of scenarios where you most likely want to be informed about those significant requests as they're well outside of normal efficient database queries, while constraining total log volume for non-significant requests.
 The default logger matcher Thresholds provide a simple way to set high level watermarks to automatically generate logged reports for further analysis.